-There are so many options for polyethylene fittings here at PlumbersStock; you are certain to find what you need.
+There are so many options for poly pipe fittings here at PlumbersStock; you are certain to find what you need.
 More commonly referred to as poly fittings, you will love how easy they make it connect polyethylene pipe.
 Find out for yourself why so many choose us for discount fittings.

 There are poly fittings, but they are rarely used and typically only in industrial application.
 When we refer to “poly fittings”, we mean fittings made of materials that are compatible with poly pipe.
 Below are many different types of fittings, with individual characteristics depending on the project or job that you are working on.